-Featherstone, B., Morris, K., Daniel, B., Bywaters, P., Brady, G., Bunting, L., Mason, W & Mirza, N. (2017) Poverty, inequality, child abuse and neglect: Changing the conversation across the UK in child protection?
-Children and Youth Services Review 10.1016/j.childyouth.2017.06.009.
+Featherstone, B., Morris, K., Daniel, B., Bywaters, P., Brady, G., Bunting, L., Mason, W, and Mirza, N. (2017) Poverty, inequality, child abuse and neglect: Changing the conversation across the UK in child protection?
+Children and Youth Services Review, 10.1016/j.childyouth.2017.06.009.

-Mirza, N. (2016) The UK government’s conflicting agendas and ‘harmful’ immigration policies: Shaping South Asian women’s experiences of abuse and ‘exit’, Critical Social Policy, 36(4): 592-609.
+Mirza, N. (2016) The UK government’s conflicting agendas and ‘harmful’ immigration policies: Shaping South Asian women’s experiences of abuse and ‘exit’.
+Critical Social Policy, 36(4): 592-609.

 Mirza, N. (2017) South Asian women’s experience of family abuse: The role of the husband’s mother [online], Discover Society, available from: https://discoversociety.org/2017/10/31/south-asian-womens-experience-of-family-abuse-the-role-of-the-husbands-mother/

 Mirza, N. (2016) South Asian women’s experience of family abuse: The role of the husband’s mother [online].
 Centre for Research on Families and Relationships, Briefing 80.
 Available from: http://hdl.handle.net/1842/14199

 Mirza, N. (2015) South Asian women’s experience of family abuse: Exploring the police response [online].
 Scottish Institute for Policing Research, Research Summary No: 21.
 Available from: http://www.sipr.ac.uk/downloads/Research_Summaries/Research_Summary_21.pdf

 - 0141 330 7716